-We’ve all been told since we were old enough to spit them out that vegetables are super important, containing important things like vitamins, minerals, fiber and other nutrients that we can’t get from other food.
+We’ve all been told since we were old enough to spit them out that vegetables are super important, containing fancy things like vitamins, minerals, fiber, and other nutrients that we can’t get from animal products.
 That’s not completely inaccurate, but it’s a misrepresented statement.

 Now, to take a step back for clarification, there are tons of phytonutrients/phytochemicals in plants that aren’t in the whole animal.
 Some of them can be quite beneficial.
 These phytonutrients, however, should be thought of as something to be used acutely, in supplement form, not by eating a bonkers amount of the plant.
 I’ll give you an example: